radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 ### Managing Server Certificates

 If you are using CA-signed server certificate for the RadiantOne service, the Migration Tool cannot generate new ones for the target machine.
 New certificates must be configured manually if you do not want the server to use the certificate defined during the install.
-For steps on configuring and installing server SSL/TLS certificates, please see the RadiantOne System Admin Guide.
+For steps on configuring and installing server SSL/TLS certificates, please see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction).

 ### Installing Servers to Run as Services